 6 tips to attract bees to your garden

 When bees bumble around, the main thing they’re looking for is food: pollen and nectar, which they get from flowers.
-They also need water and shelter.
+They also need water and shelter to live.
 Provide these bee-ssentials, and you should see an increase in your garden’s pollinator population in days.

 1. Choose bee-friendly plants

 Which flowers do bees like best?
-Your area’s native plants are your local bees’ old familiar favorites, and they’re the most likely to attract the little buzzers.
+Your area’s native plants are your local bumblebees’ old familiar favorites, and they’re the most likely to attract the little buzzers.

 Bee-friendly flowers that are native to North America include:

 - Lemon bee balm

 - New England aster

 For more native flowers that attract bees in your region, see our list of the best plants to attract bees.